jubaer-pantho/Acceleration-for-Image-Processing-Applications-on-HMC-Machine/README.md

 3. command: <./process 0>
 4. Now wait!!!

+To build the Vivado Project:
+1. Take the files under firmware directory
+2. Replace the files in the 'GUPS' project with these ones.

 System Behavior:
 The program reads the input image and inverts it on the FPGA.
-The inverted image is then read back to desktop machine and displayed.
+The inverted image is then read back to the desktop machine and displayed.

 Disclaimer: